gogetdata/ggd-recipes/docs/source/index.rst

 a ggd data recipe.

 A data recipe consists of a meta data file, a data curation script, a local file and environment handling script, and a checksum file.
-Together, these file represent the necessary instructions ggd will use to install and manage a data recipe on your local system.
+Together, these files represent the necessary instructions ggd will use to install and manage a data recipe on your local system.

-Validation of the new recipe is a required part of the contribution process. ggd provides an additional tool for recipe validation.
+Validation of the new recipe is a required part of the contribution process.
 After creating a recipe, simply run :code:`ggd check-recipe` to validate the recipe is working correctly.

 For further details about contributing data recipes to ggd see :ref:`Contribute <make-data-packages>`.